ibm-cloud-docs/containers/cs_app_knative.md

    ```
    {: screen}

 3. Verify that your Knative service is created.
 In your CLI output, you can view the public **DOMAIN** that is assigned to your serverless app.
-The **LATESTCREATED** and **LATESTREADY** colums show the version of your app that was last created and that is currently deployed in the format `<knative_service_name>-<version>`.
+The **LATESTCREATED** and **LATESTREADY** columns show the version of your app that was last created and that is currently deployed in the format `<knative_service_name>-<version>`.
 The version that is assigned to your app is a random string value.
 In this example, the version of your serverless app is `rjmwt`.
 When you update the service, a new version of your app is created and assigned a new random string for the version.
    ```
    kubectl get ksvc/kn-helloworld
    ```